shakti230/Project2018/README.md

 ### Analysis 11 - Display data in histograms to show petal and sepal width and length
 I used the same data which was previously displayed in scatter and box graphs to display in a histogram output.
 Petal length and petal width seem to diverge from the normal distribution.
 I used the histogram grapgh to check the frequency distribution.

+### Analysis 12 - Display data in a pie chart to show 'Setosa', 'Versicolor' and 'Virginica
+A Pie Chart is a type of plot used to represent the proportion of each category in a categorical data.
+The whole pie is divided into slices which are equal to the number of categories.

 ## Conclusion